aws/aws-cli/awscli/examples/acm/request-certificate.rst

 The following command opts out of certificate transparency logging when you request a new certificate::

-  aws acm request-certificate --domain-name www.example.com --validation-method DNS --certificate-options CertificateTransparencyLoggingPreference=DISABLED --idempotency-token 184627
+  aws acm request-certificate --domain-name www.example.com --validation-method DNS --options CertificateTransparencyLoggingPreference=DISABLED --idempotency-token 184627